HMS Royal Oak (08): Environmental concerns

 Royal Oak sank fully fuelled with approximately 3,000 tons of furnace fuel oil aboard.
 The oil leaked from the corroding hull at an increased rate during the 1990s and concerns about the environmental impact led the Ministry of Defence to consider plans for extracting it.
 Royal Oak's status as a war grave required that surveys and any proposed techniques for removing the oil be handled sensitively: plans in the 1950s to raise and salvage the wreck had been dropped in response to public opposition.
 In addition to the ethical concerns, poorly managed efforts could destabilise the wreck, resulting in a mass release of the remaining oil; the ship's magazines also containing many tons of unexploded ordnance.

 The MOD commissioned a series of multi-beam sonar surveys to image the wreck and appraise its condition.
 The high-resolution sonograms showed Royal Oak to be lying almost upside down with her top works forced into the seabed.
 The tip of the bow had been blown off by U-47's first torpedo and a gaping hole on the starboard flank was the result of the triple strike from her second successful salvo.
 Following several years of delays, Briggs Marine was contracted by the MoD to conduct the task of pumping off the remaining oil.
 Royal Oak's mid-construction conversion to fuel oil had placed her fuel tanks in unconventional positions, complicating operations.
 By 2006, all double bottom tanks had been cleared and the task of removing oil from the inner wing tanks with cold cutting equipment began the next year.
 By 2010, 1,600 tons of fuel oil had been removed, and the wreck was declared to be no longer actively releasing oil into Scapa Flow.
 Up to 783 m3 of oil is thought to remain within the ship; plans exist to resume pumping in mid-2021.

 2019 survey

 Rebreather diver Emily Turton announced at the EUROTEK advanced diving conference in December 2018 that an international team of experts were surveying the wreck of Royal Oak to create a three-dimensional image of the war grave.
 This process takes thousands of man-hour dives over several months.
 The team used an extensive range of technology including videography, underwater photography and 3D photogrammetry to record the wreck.
-The survey had the full backing of the Royal Navy and the Royal Oak Association.
+The survey had the support of the Royal Navy and the Royal Oak Association.

+To mark the 81st anniversary of the sinking in October 2020, Holoxica, a survey partner, unveiled an interactive 3D model of the sunken battleship.
+The model was based on sonar data from experts at the Universities of St Andrews and Dundee.